asinck/tegilbor/README.md

 I wrote this program so that I could type quickly with shorthand.
-For example, typing "program" can be done by typing ctrl-p ctrl-G (capitalization is important).
+For example, typing "the program" can be done by typing ctrl-f space ctrl-/ ctrl-? (capitalization is important).
 In theory, this means that I will be able to type much more quickly, hopefully at talking speed.

 Explanation of the Program: